 Body’s response to chiropractic manipulation

-So when your chiropractor runs a spinal thermography scan to show you the area of subluxations, they might be looking at bones that are displaced by the body to self-balance.
+What they are really looking at are the bones that are displaced by the body to counter-balance the effects of an injury.
 Even though it may cause symptoms and, potentially, impaired muscle and nerve function, these bones must be left alone.
 These vertebrae were put in their subluxed positions by the body for a reason.
 When you “fix” such vertebral displacements, it almost always puts the body in a more compromised position until it manages to reset that compensation.

-That explains why chiropractic adjustments either don’t seem to hold or present a completely new set of symptoms that you never experienced before.
-It also explains why your visits to the chiropractor never stop even though the treatments are not able to fix your structure once and for all.
+This explains why chiropractic adjustments either don’t seem to hold or present a completely new set of symptoms that you never experienced before.
+It also explains why your visits to the chiropractor never stop.
+That’s because the treatments never fix your structure but only keep you on a treadmill of treatments.
 It’s not uncommon for folks to be regularly visiting their chiropractors for decades until finally attributing their poor structure to old age.

 Does you health practitioner look healthy?

 Probably the most ironical point it explains is why most chiropractors themselves have collapsed posture.
-They either appear to be uptight as they try to hold their posture, or slouch, or have their head in a forward position.
+They either appear to be uptight with straight backs or slouch with their head in a forward position – the classic gooseneck effect of having misaligned cervical bones, particularly, C7.

 Some get frustrated with the lack of consistent results within their practice and either change profession or diversify into other services like nutritional supplements, acupuncture, tissue work etc. Meanwhile, they continue their struggle with own symptoms – these are the stories of most of the chiropractors who finally found and started practicing Advanced BioStructural Correction™.